kheller18/data-structures-algorithms/questions/fullStack.md

     + APIs (Application Programming Interfaces) are sets of rules and protocols that define how software programs or devices can communicate with each other.
 APIs that conform to the design principles of REST, or representational state transfer, are known as REST APIs.
 REST APIs may also be referred to as RESTful APIs.
 Using RESTful APIs, developers can create requests and receive responses via an HTTP request.
 REST API can also be used for mapping data from a cloud platform to a data warehouse or vice versa.

 25. What do you mean by MEAN Stack?
-    + MEAN stands for MongoDB, ExpressJS, AngularJS, and Node.js.
+    + `MEAN`: stands for MongoDB, ExpressJS, AngularJS, and Node.js.
 It is a collection of JavaScript-based technologies for developing web applications.
 Despite being a stack of different technologies, all of them are based on the JavaScript language.
 It is an ideal solution for building dynamic websites and applications as it is a very user-friendly stack.
 With this free and open-source stack, you can quickly and easily build web-based prototypes.

 26. Do you know how to prevent a bot from scraping your publicly accessible API?
     + As long as the data within the API is accessible to the public, it will technically not be possible to completely prevent data scraping.
 It is possible, however, to minimize bot activity (automated computer programs on the internet that perform certain tasks) by throttling or rare limiting.
 Rare limiting will be able to prevent a certain device from making an unlimited number of requests within a defined time.
 If too many requests are made beyond the defined limit, a 429 Too Many Attempts HTTP error is thrown.
 It is vital to record more than just the IP address of the device since the IP address is not unique to each device and can stop the whole network from accessing the API.